Lakesenberg/a2c2-libero/README.md

 --job_name residual_mlp_libero_spatial \
 --wandb.enable True
 ```
-This uses the same training loop but instantiates the new residual MLP policy (`--policy.type residual_mlp`).
+This uses the same training loop but instantiates the MLP head (`--policy.type residual_mlp`) that directly regresses the refined action.
 Vision encoders remain frozen by default; tune `--policy.dim_model` or `--policy.hidden_dims` as needed for your dataset scale.

 ## Evaluation
 ```bash